 In addition, the following fall within the statutory definition of a disability:

-The law expressly states that the definition of disability is intended to be interpreted more broadly than the definition of disability under the ...
+The law expressly states that the definition of disability is intended to be interpreted more ...